What is Diabetes Mellitus (DM)?

-Diabetes Mellitus causes disease of various organs by causing damage to small blood vessels (microvascular) or large blood vessels (macrovascular); microvascular damage affects retina, kidney and nerves; macrovascular damage affects heart (heart attack), brain (stroke) and limbs (gangrene).
-It can also increase the risk of infections in these patients (especially skin infection, urinary tract infection and tuberculosis).
+Diabetes Mellitus causes disease of various organs by causing damage to small blood vessels (microvascular) or large blood vessels (macrovascular); microvascular damage affects retina, kidney, and nerves; macrovascular damage affects heart (heart attack), brain (stroke) and limbs (gangrene).
+It can also increase the risk of infections in these patients (especially a skin infection, urinary tract infection, and tuberculosis).

 Patients with DM require periodic evaluation for retina, kidney and heart involvement and regular foot examination.
 Kidney checkup should include urine test for protein and serum test for creatinine; if protein is not detectable in urine on routine examination, small quantities of protein excretion can be detected by doing urine microalbumin.
 The check up should start five years from the beginning of type 1 DM and from the time of detection of type 2 DM.
 The frequency of checkup should be annual.

 Why is it important to do regular check up for these complications?